Not Just Tents: Campgrounds With More

 With almost 400 campgrounds in Wisconsin, it’s hard to know where to start.
 Try something new this summer.
 Visit one of these campsites that offer water parks, restaurants, events, and other exciting extras!

 There are a lot of campgrounds equipped with an in ground pool, but what about morning water aerobics?
 The Blackhawk Camping Resort in Milton offers classes every morning!
 They also feature fun activities for the kids, including face painting, horseshoes, and a playground.
 We haven’t forgotten about the adults, either!
 There’s a restaurant with a bar and bingo on the grounds.
 To reserve your spot now, click here.

 Nothing says family fun like Jellystone Campground.
 With seven different locations in the state, you can land at one anywhere you go.
 Caledonia’s Jellystone offers volleyball, candy bar bingo, crafts, cartoons, jump rope and more.
 Add in the water park, mini golf and pedal carts for guaranteed family fun all day.
 To reserve your spot now, click here or call: 1-800-558-2954

 A definite “must-see” for any new camper in Wisconsin is Peninsula State Park in Door County.
 Not only does the campground cover quite a bit of ground (3,776 acres to be exact), it also holds a Travel Green certification, and an onsite theatre!
-The American Folklore Theatre offers shows throughout the summer season and discounts are offered to those who stay at the park.
+The Northern Sky Theater offers shows throughout the summer season and discounts are offered to those who stay at the park.
 Make sure you place your reservations as soon as possible – some of the more popular sites are filled nearly a year in advance.
-To reserve for your spot now, click here.

-Got any favorite camping spots you’d like to share?This entry was posted in Natural Attractions and Parks
+Got any favorite camping spots you’d like to share?This entry was posted in Things to Do